microsoft/moabsim-py/Machine-Teaching-Examples/model_import/README.md

 1. We build a ML model using tensorflow-keras
    1. note: other frameworks such as pure Tensorflow are supported, in this sample we focus on Keras
    2. We illustrate by building a dummy deep transform:
-      1. A keras model (deep neural net) that transforms the input by applying a non linear transformation
+      1. A Keras model (deep neural net) that transforms the input by applying a non linear transformation

 2. Save the ML model as either
    1. `tensorflow SavedModel` format OR